samtaziaux/KiDS-Sam_master/README.md

 1. Installation

-    a) Contact Cristóbal Sifón (sifon@strw.leidenuniv.nl) to be granted access to the KiDS-GGL repository
+    a) Contact Cristóbal Sifón (sifon@strw.leidenuniv.nl) to become a member of the KiDS-WL repository and join the KiDS-GGL team

-    b) from the folder where you want the package to be located, run:
+    a) From the folder where you want the package to be located, run:

             git clone git@github.com:KiDS-WL/KiDS-GGL.git